 For this reason, the National Park’s mission consists in the preservation, exploration and promotion of the tangible and intangible natural and cultural heritage of the Russian North.
 When Kenozero National Park was established most of monuments were in a poor condition.
 It required several years of hard work to remedy their state.
 However there is still much to be done.

 Kenozero National Park has a long tradition in working with volunteers.
-Since 2012, volunteers were supporting the preservation and restoration of the heritage sites as well as the maintenance of chapels and churches located in Kenozero National Park.
+Since 2012, volunteers were supporting the conservation and restoration of the heritage sites as well as the maintenance of chapels and churches located in Kenozero National Park.

-The project will focus on conservation and restoration works at the chapel of St. Apostle John the Evangelist from the 18th century and a water mill from the late 19th century both located in Zekhnova village.
+The project will focus on conservation and restoration works at the chapel of St. Apostle John the Evangelist from the 18th century and a water mill from the late 19th century, both located in Zekhnova village.

-In 1982, a volunteer student’s team called “atheists” performed series of accident-prevention and conservation works in the region, among them also at the chapel of St. Apostle John the Evangelist.
+In 1982, a volunteer student’s team performed series of accident-prevention and conservation works in the region, among them also at the Chapel of St. Apostle John the Evangelist.
 In 1998 and 1999, a team of Russian and Norwegian carpenters restored the chapel using a dedicated lifting technology.
 In 2008, a team of local carpenters performed a series of restoration works on the bell tower and the roofing.

 The water mill in Zekhnova village exists since 19th century.
 But already at the beginning of the 20th century there was no miller in the village – every family grinded grain in turn.
 To provide the necessary water flow, a channel of 390 meters length was trenched.

-During the project, volunteers will have the opportunity to obtain knowledge about using traditional carpentry tools and to learn basic techniques of working with axes.
+During the project, participants will have the opportunity to obtain knowledge about using traditional carpentry tools and to learn basic techniques of working with axes.
 They will learn ways of marking and replacing logs as well as other wood processing technologies.
 In addition, volunteers will understand how water mills work and will have the chance to see the construction from inside.